 2020 and the pandemic has changed a lot for us: online classes, work at home, almost zero travel, no dining in at restaurants, restricted family visits, and wearing masks when out.
 Movie nights out were impossible, so we had a lot of movie marathons and food deliveries, not much sports to engage in, just walking, a little biking around the neighborhood maybe, nothing indoor.
 But it’s also a good thing, the situation made us see the essentials of life – faith, food, shelter.

-The pandemic has also greatly affected our economy, whether it be job placement, closing down businesses, our spending, even mortgage in Los Angeles and other counties that rolled through every aspect of our financial industry.
+The pandemic has also greatly affected our economy, whether it be job placement, closing down businesses, our spending, even rent in Los Angeles and other counties that rolled through every aspect of our financial industry.

 But how has 2020 changed housing prices and affordability in LA?
 Is it for the good or otherwise?
 Let’s see below.

 Job disruption in many industries has caused a halt to income flow, no matter which demographic.
 Whether total layoffs, or having hours cut short, a lot of families has been affected.
 But those that had been badly hit has to top up paying bills with their savings, worse, borrowing money from family and friends.

 Now that things are starting to get normal after vaccine roll-outs and many of us getting immunity, not all can be said to have a normal income flow as before 2020.
 Many are still struggling with their financial situation.